 Sharing of District vehicles has been minimized to the extent feasible.
 Night security staff (who travel in pairs) have had their security vehicles modified to include a Plexiglas partition in the vehicle cab that separates the two employees.
 Masks are required when riding as pairs in the security vehicles.

-• During the heightened alert issues by the LADPH, night security employees will be temporarily assigned to separate vehicles.
+During a heightened alert issued by the LADPH, night security employees will may be temporarily assigned to separate vehicles.

 Hand Sanitizing

 In order to implement effective hand sanitizing procedures, the District has: